lingow/Product-Catalog-Service/README.md

 Library for Restful Web Services
 <a href="http://jersey.java.net/">Jersey</a>

+This project is able to use Vaadin as Front End.
+To enable it, uncomment its servlet in web.xml
 * #### Vaadin
 The best Java user interface for web applications
 <a href="http://www.vaadin.com">Vaadin</a>